More About Setting up Your Weather Station

 Choosing Where to Put your Stevenson Screen or Weather Box

 Look at these plan views and see what the good and bad points are.
 All of the locations have short grass, which is correct for taking weather readings.
+The weather box and rain gauge have been placed together in these examples, but they do not have to be close, you may have a better location for the rain gauge.

 - this is a fairly ideal location